| |

 Use Cotton Balls for Spider Webs

-Avoid plastic Halloween decorations and use natural materials, like cotton balls, to create your own spider webs.
+Avoid single-use plastic Halloween decorations and use natural materials, like cotton balls, to create your own spider webs.
 Cotton is a crop (i.e. grown from a plant).
 As long as you don’t contaminate the cotton balls with inorganic chemicals or plastic materials, you can put the cotton spider webs in the compost when you’re done using them.
 Send them back to the soil and not into the landfill.

 Related Reading: All About Composting at Home